Bacteria:

 Human Proteome:

-The HuProt™ single slide high-density format array provides greater than 19,500 unique proteins representing more than 16,152 human genes covering 81% of the human proteome for rapid profiling of samples.
-Recombinant proteins are expressed in yeast (S. cerevisiae) with an N-terminal GST-RGS-His6 tag, purified, and printed onto glass slides in duplicate spots.
-The HuProt arrays provide high-throughput, low sample volume screening for applications such as immune profiling for biomarker detection.
+The HuProt™ V4.0 single slide high-density format array provides greater than 21,000 proteins and protein isoforms including >81% of canonically expressed proteins as defined by the Human Protein Atlas, for rapid profiling of samples.
+These recombinant proteins are expressed in yeast S. cerevisiae with an N-terminal GST-RGS-His6 tag, purified, and printed in duplicate onto glass slides that are coated with an ultra-thin layer of nitrocellulose film for the non-covalent, yet irreversible, capture of active proteins to the surface.
+The HuProt™ arrays provide high-throughput, low sample volume screening for applications such as immune profiling for biomarker detection.
 In addition, the comprehensive array format can be utilized in determining protein-protein interactions for protein pathway analysis.

 “New organism” and Partnership opportunities